GustavJaner/cheat-sheets/docs/git.md

 ## FETCH
-Updates all Origin branches of the Local repo, from the Remote repo
+Update all local origin branches of the Local repo
 ```
 $ git fetch   # Update all the origin branches of the local repo
 ```

 **Note:**\
-`fetch` only downloads new updates to the local repo.
-It doesn’t `merge` the updates with the local branches.
-Even if they are tracking the remote branches that are updated.
+`fetch` only updates the local copies of the Origin branches in the local repo.
+It does **not** `merge` the Origin updates with the actual local branches.
+Even if the local branches are tracking the Origin branches that are updated.

 ## PULL